 - Select data—Select feature layers as a data source.

-Set link—Add a link to the button so it opens a web address, or a section view, window, or page in your app.
+Set link—Add a link on the button to open pages, windows, and section views in your app, scroll to a particular block or to the top of the page, or go to a web address.
 If you link to a web address, type a URL (that begins with

 https://).
 If you connect the button to a data source, choose a dynamic source for the URL using Attribute or Expression.
 You can choose whether the link opens in the same window as the app, the top window, or a new window.

 Tooltip—Provide hover text to describe the resource the button opens.

 Text— Provide the text to appear on the button.
 If you connect the button to data, you can use dynamic text based on the data source by choosing Attribute, Statistic, or Expression.

 Icon—Add an icon to the button and choose to position it on the left or right of the button text.
 You can choose icons from the General and Arrows galleries, or add your own icon from a file.

 Advanced—Override the font and colors inherited from the app’s theme to style the button’s two states: Regular is the state of the button without user interaction and Hover is the button state initiated by the user when they point to or click the button.